espnet/espnet/CONTRIBUTING.md

 To make a report for `RESULTS.md`
  - execute `show_result.sh` at a recipe main directory (where `run.sh` is located), as follows.
-   You'll get environmental information and the evaluation result of each experiments in a markdown format.
+   You'll get environmental information and the evaluation result of each experiment in a markdown format.
    ```
    $ show_result.sh
    ```
- - execute `pack_model.sh` at a recipe main directory as follows.
+ - execute `pack_model.sh` at the main directory of a recipe as follows.
 You'll get model information in a markdown format
    ```
    $ pack_model.sh --lm <language model> <tr_conf> <dec_conf> <cmvn> <e2e>
    ```
  - `pack_model.sh` also produces a packed espnet model (`model.tar.gz`).
 If you upload this model to somewhere with a download link, please put the link information to `RESULTS.md`.
- - please contact Shinji Watanabe <shinjiw@ieee.org> if you want a web storage to put your model files.
+ - please contact Shinji Watanabe <shinjiw@ieee.org> if you want web storage to put your model files.

 #### 1.3.2 ESPnet2 recipes

 #### 1.3.3 Typical issues in recipes

 ## 2 Pull Request
-Once you finish implementing a feature or bugfix, please send a Pull Request to https://github.com/espnet/espnet
+Once you finish implementing a feature or bug-fix, please send a Pull Request to https://github.com/espnet/espnet

 If you are not familiar with creating a Pull Request, here are some guides: